Boemer History, Family Crest & Coats of Arms

 Early History of the Boemer family

-Another 153 words (11 lines of text) covering the years 1770, 1575 and 1624 are included under the topic Early Boemer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boemer research.
+Another 77 words (6 lines of text) covering the years 1770, 1575 and 1624 are included under the topic Early Boemer History in all our PDF Extended History products and printed products wherever possible.

 Boemer Spelling Variations